 GeneCards Summary for CD160 Gene

 CD160 (CD160 Molecule) is a Protein Coding gene.
-Diseases associated with CD160 include neurotrophic keratopathy and allergic asthma.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell.
-GO annotations related to this gene include receptor binding and MHC class I receptor activity.
+Diseases associated with CD160 include Neurotrophic Keratopathy and Cone-Rod Dystrophy 1.
+Among its related pathways are Innate Immune System and Class I MHC mediated antigen processing and presentation.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and MHC class I receptor activity.